-Essences are liquid solutions of the energetic imprint of flowers, plants, trees, crystals, or other natural sources.
+Essence therapy uses liquid solutions (essences).
+It is believed that the essence captures the healing energy of flowers, plants, trees, crystals, or other natural sources.

 The Bach Flower Remedies

 Bach believed that illness occurs when the mind and body aren’t in tune with each other.
-That is, that our emotions strongly influence our health.
+So, our emotions strongly influence our health.

 He defined 38 emotional states that he felt made up the human condition.
-Each remedy was designed to help a person balance a specific mood or emotion.
-A combination of essences, called a rescue remedy, was created to use during emotionally difficult times.
+He designed each remedy to help a person balance a specific mood or emotion.
+Bach created a combination of essences, called a rescue remedy.
+He suggested it’s use during emotionally difficult times.

-Bach's theories have given rise to the creation of hundreds of new essences by producers all over the world.
-Essences are now produced from non flowering plants, crystals, gems and many other natural elements of nature.
+Bach's theories have led to the creation of hundreds of new essences by producers all over the world.
+Producers now make essences from:

 - bath salts